richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 ### Step 2: Linked Service

 Navigate to the DEV instance of Synapse Studio, then Manage >> External Connections >> Linked Services.
-<br>Create a new working branch.
-<br>Click "+ New" and on the "New linked service" popout, search for and select "SQL server".
+Create a new working branch.
+Click "+ New" and on the "New linked service" popout, search for and select "SQL server".
+Click "Continue".
-<br>Click "Continue".

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/e8386afa-9e37-484e-8216-f6a8cc5e8a37" width="800" title="Snipped: December 8, 2023" />